 If you enjoy the beauty of this wonderful statue, another view without the antiqued look can be seen as Tarnished Angel #09559.

 Location: out in the way back of the New York Catskills.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Roll Your Own #13972